Acreos/Amethyst/README.md

 Default prefix is "test " and can be changed in `config.json`

 # HELP I'M HAVING ISSUES!!!!11!
-Open a damn issue then.
-(I accept both User-side and Bot-side issues.)
+Open a damn issue then, Or join our discord server: https://discord.gg/JvWaf9c (I accept both User-side and Bot-side issues.)

 # Why this branch tho?